Masternodesguru/piggie-mnsetup/README.md

 **VPS WALLET:**

 1. After you longin on your VPS , with this command you will download masternode-installer.

-`wget masternode-install.sh `
-- For Ubuntu 18.04 + use this one command
+- dl the install script
 `wget https://raw.githubusercontent.com/masternodesguru/piggie-mnsetup/master/masternode-install.sh`

-2. With this command you will make
+2. With this command you will need to change permission

-- For Ubuntu 18.04+ use this: <br>
+- change permission: <br>
 `sudo chmod +x masternode-install.sh` <br>

 3. Now install your masternode.